Gbox4/forx/README.md

 ### AUR

 For archlinux based systems, `forx` is available on the AUR.
-Install it with your favority AUR helper.
+Install it with your favorite AUR helper.
 Example using `yay`:

 ```
 yay -S forx